antronerds/r2-tutorials/docs/One_Gene_View.md

 The boxplot and dotboxplot can of course reveal valuable information about statistics and the distribution of data.
 Another relative new visualisation technic which combines several aspects of the traditional plot such as the dotboxplot and violins plot is  the **raincloud"** plot combining summary statistics such as median and quartiles and the density estimation of the violin plot.
 The individual datapoints are represented as points or raindrops along the vertical axis which provides a better understanding of the data distribution (see left graph in Figure 10b).

 7. You can also sort the groups by their average or median gene expression and customize your graph in various ways.
 In Figure 11 this illustrated by the INSS stage sequence according to the median gene expression and enlarged dots of MYCN .
 And on top of that the individual dots are coloured by the Z-score of the DBH expression.
-Keep in mind that in case your dataset also has been profiled for e.g methylation or drug data (IC50) you can use the values from these corresponding sets in the same graph (Figure 11) combine expression data and other omic data.
+In case the samples have also been profiled for another type of data such as methylation data or drug data, you can also select these datatypes in the pulldown menu when you have selected color by gene.  you can use these values from these corresponding sets in the same graph (Figure 11) combine expression data and other omic data.

 ![](_static/images/Onegeneview/OneGene_boxplotsorderby_v1.png "Figure 11: Fonts and Color changed")